Harp Starter Kit

 This will really help you find a good position with your harp.

-This is the stool I use, and it's so comfy!
+This is the stool I use for performances, and it's so comfy!
 It has a lot of padding so that your bum doesn't go numb from sitting for a while.
 It's also really sturdy and wide enough for two small people at a squeeze!
 It can fold flat for transport.

 If you're looking for something a bit cheaper, this is a good option!
 It is very light and can fold down, so it's good for taking to performances.
 The seat of the stool is much smaller though, beware!